sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-Overrides the default IAM role name prefix for the EKS workers
+Overrides the default prefix for the IAM role name of the EKS workers.
+If not set, a name will be generated from the cluster name.

 ### Constraints